schatzlab/appliedgenomics2017/assignments/assignment1/README.md

 #### [MUMmer](http://mummer.sourceforge.net/) - Whole Genome Alignment

 MUMmer requires a package called gnuplot to render the dotplot.
-You can install gnuplot using the following code.
-Also note that `mummerplot` requires an older version of perl to run.
-Rather than downgrading perl, you can use the version of code that is available here: https://raw.githubusercontent.com/schatzlab/appliedgenomics/master/assignments/assignment1/mummerplot
+You can install gnuplot using the following few commands. `mummerplot` requires an older version of perl to run but rather than downgrading perl, you can use the version of code that is available here: https://raw.githubusercontent.com/schatzlab/appliedgenomics/master/assignments/assignment1/mummerplot

+You will need to edit line 19 of mummerplot (use lib "...") if you have MUMmer in a different directory.

 ```
 $ sudo apt-get install gnuplot-x11